 Budgeting for Gas as Part of Trip Expenses:

-• Estimate Fuel Costs: Before hitting the road, calculate your expected fuel costs based on your route and the average gasoline price.
-This helps you set a realistic budget and avoid any surprises during your journey.
+• Estimate Fuel Costs: Before hitting the road, calculate your expected fuel costs based on your route and the average gasoline price, and remember that from 2026 this includes both fuel at the pump and Iceland’s new kilometer‑based road tax.

 • Fuel Efficiency Matters: Renting a fuel-efficient vehicle can significantly reduce your gas expenses.
 Compact cars or hybrids, like the Toyota Yaris, are great for their fuel efficiency and ease of handling on Icelandic roads.
 If you’re planning to explore rugged terrain, consider a fuel-efficient 4×4 like the Dacia Duster, which balances capability with reasonable fuel consumption.